Post updated April 19th 2023 to include new METRO proposals

 With the new additional service frequency proposed by Santa Cruz METRO and the addition of rail service this expanded transportation network would be a fast, reliable, and affordable public transportation system which will give Santa Cruz County residents a true alternative to driving.
 Having the trail and safe streets in combination with expanded bus and rail service will allow residents currently stuck in traffic to ride bikes, walk or bus to the train, take bikes on board, and then ride, walk, or bus from the train station to their final destinations.
 A single ticket system and timed connections will make transfers smooth and reliable.

 While electrifying our vehicle fleet is an essential part of reducing carbon emissions, the SGA report warns that turning over the fleet will take decades, if not longer.
 “California has found that even if the state meets its ambitious target of 15 percent zero emissions vehicles on the road by 2030—ten times the current adoption rate—every person in the state would still need to drive less.
 [Otherwise] we will need ever more pavement for ever more cars, whether they are gas or electric” and emissions will not go down enough to address the climate emergency.

 As Farhad Manjoo in a New York Times editorial in March 2020 pointed out, “the problem isn’t just gas-fueled cars but car-fueled lives. … Liberation from car culture requires a more fundamental reimagining of how we get around, with investments in walkable and bike-able roadways, smarter zoning that lets people live closer to where they work, and a much greater emphasis on public transportation.”

 This is what we’re advocating for with the Coast Connect vision.
-To the members of the Santa Cruz Regional Transportation Commission who voted against implementing rail transit, are you listening?

 1) Smart Growth America is a 501(c)(3) committed to helping states and local governments use a smart growth approach to address environmental and economic issues.